 This dussehra is celebrated differently than the other cities as effigies of Ravana are not burnt.
 Goddess Hadimba is carried from the temple in Manali down to Kullu, and taken to the palace to have her blessing from the royal family.
 The fair ground is dipped in cultural performances and venders from all the countries.
 On the last day of the festival the chariot is carried to the Beas river and then a pile of bushes in burnt depicting the burning of Lanka.
 This year it will be celebrated on 19th October 2018.

 Suggested Tour : 6 Days – Shimla Manali Tour Packages

 12. Karwa Chauth

 The Karwa Chauth is specially celebrated by all the married women in India.
 On this day, married women fast for the long life of their husbands.
 According to Hindu calendar, this festival is observed in the month of Kartika that is in between October to November.

-Karva Chauth will be celebrated on 8th October this year.
+Karwa Chauth will be celebrated on 28th October 2018 this year.
 Know more about Karva Chauth by witnessing the festival.

 Suggested Tour : 7 Days – North India Cultural Tour

 13. Ramnagar Ramlila

 This is the world’s oldest Ramlila, Varanasi that reenacts the Hindu epic Ramayana and commences with the incarnation of Lord Vishnu as Rama to win over Ravana.
 Ramlila goes on for a month every year from Anant Chaturdashi and ends at full moon night.